On this page

 • the structure is hard to inspect

-• agents cannot reliably use the data without brittle glue
+• agents can only use the data through brittle glue

-With the user’s permission, Nucleus reads HealthKit data and builds stable exports that stay private by default.
+With the user’s permission, Nucleus reads HealthKit data and builds exports locally first.
 It does not require an account.
-It does not try to become another hosted sync product.
+It is not trying to become another hosted sync product.

 Today, that includes: